alexhegit/NNparser/readme.md

 1 clone the repository to the local drive.

+2 The working requirements are: Python 3.6+,  Tensorflow 2.0 +, Pytorch 1.5+

-2 Besides ML frameworks, Python modules pandas, numpy, opnpyxl, scikit-learn, matplotlib may have to be installed
+3 Besides, Python modules pandas, numpy, opnpyxl, scikit-learn, matplotlib may have to be installed